 High-quality audio is possible only if your equipment and wire can withstand impedance.
 A lot of people get confused about impedance.
 While impedance can affect speakers, it will also impact the resistance.

 We won’t be discussing impedance levels with wires in this article, but we will discuss speaker impedances.

 You don’t want an stereo system that has either a high or low impedance.
 You should look for speakers with a resistance between 4 and 8 ohms.

 This bracket is ideal for bookshelf speakers, although some soundbars can have a low impedance and a high level of distortion.

-While impedance doesn’t affect the sound quality, it can affect how hard your equipment must work to produce that sound.
+While impedance doesn’t affect the music quality, it can affect how hard your equipment must work to produce that sound.
 To avoid potential problems with wire length or power consumption, you should always match your impedance levels.

 If you are looking for loud, wall-shaking sounds like rock, metal, or pop, 200W will be sufficient.
 50W will suffice if you like classical, jazz, blues, or hip-hop.

 The power of a bookshelf speaker can be divided into Peak / Max power and RMS power.
 RMS is a continuous power supply in a normal condition.
 This is used for matching amplifier ratings.